butlermatt/dsdoc/README.md

 node receives a name from either user input or via an external API call, then the DsDoc must include an `@MetaType` annotation which represents an internal type for the link.
 The `type` argument is required in this case.
 It is an error to define both a name and MetaType.
+`type` cannot contain spaces.

 ### `@Is [isType]`

 This attribute is optional but recommended.
 If a Node or Action implements a specific `$is` attribute, as are used with Profiles, specify the case-sensitive `$is` name here.
+`isType` cannot contain spaces.

+### `@Parent [parentName]`

+This attribute is required by all DsDocs (both Node and Action types).
+The value should be the name or `MetaType` of the parent of this node or action.
+If the node or action is on the root of the link, then you should use the special value `root`.

+### `Short Description`

+A Short description is required for all nodes and actions.
+It does not start with an annotation, rather it is denoted by being preceded and followed by an empty line.

+### `Long Description`

+A long description is optional, but follows the same conventions as Short Description by being preceded and followed by an empty line.
+This description may span multiple lines, but not multiple paragraphs.
+It should provide detailed information about the purpose of node or action.

+### `@Param [name] [type] [Description]`